-8 Date-Night Ideas That Aren’t Dinner and a Movie
+9 Date Ideas in Los Angeles That Aren’t Dinner and a Movie

-Whether you’re long married or on a Bumble meet-up, your time is too precious to waste on a boring date.
-So sample these fun activities, including some out-there experiences (from sound baths to ax-throwing) you probably haven’t tried.
+Whether you’re long married or on a Bumble meetup, your time is too precious to waste on a boring night out.
+Here, nine fun date ideas in Los Angeles, including some out-there experiences (from sound baths to ax throwing) you probably haven’t tried.

 Hiking is pretty basic for Angelenos.
 But night hiking?
 On Mulholland?
 That’s the best kind of extra.
 Nonprofit group TreePeople leads hour-long moonlight tours of its hillside trails (7:30 p.m., $5) on the third Friday of each month.